 The course focuses on the increase of knowledge and understanding of the participants on how fault and attack injection could be used for dependability validation of computer systems.
 This is done through presentation of techniques and tools that one could use to be able to inject faults and attacks into computer systems.
 Moreover, we discuss how the results of the fault and attack injection experiments could be classified, i.e., what are systems’ failure modes.
 The advantages and disadvantages of different injection techniques and tools will also be discussed.

-Please contact the course coordinator or the course administrator to register your interest in participating in the course.
+Please contact us to register your interest in participating in the course.